Long short direct indexing > White paper

 To evaluate the performance of our strategies, we conducted a series of historical simulations using overlapping 10-year periods from April 1, 2005 to February 13, 2025.
 Each simulation was launched on a quarterly basis between April 1, 2005 and March 16, 2015, using market, constituent, and risk data available through February 13, 2025.

 In total, 41 simulations were performed.
 Each simulation begins with a one-time cash investment of $1,000,000 and proceeds with monthly rebalancing based on the respective strategy logic.
-The long-only (LO) strategy tracks the Russell 1000 via a direct indexing approach, while the long short (LS) strategy uses a 140/40 structure with a growth factor tilt.
-Both strategies are implemented using a consistent optimization framework and point-in-time forecasts from a factor-based risk model, ensuring no look-ahead bias.
+The long-only strategy tracks the Russell 1000 via a direct indexing approach, while the long short strategies use a 140/40 structure with a tilt toward either the growth or value factor.
+All three strategies are implemented using a consistent optimization framework and point-in-time forecasts from a factor-based risk model, ensuring no look-ahead bias.

 All simulation results are deterministic—they use fixed inputs and a non-randomized optimization process.
 This ensures that multiple runs of the same simulation will produce identical results, eliminating the need for repeated trials or averaging.